Entailment Tree Explanations via Iterative Retrieval-Generation Reasoner: Experiments

 \subsubsection{Entailment Tree Generation Results}

-We compare our method against EntailmentWriter baseline model on entailment tree generation.
+We compare our method against EntailmentWriter baseline model on entailment tree generation\footnote{Note that the results are updated from NAACL 2022 camera ready version.}.
 As shown in Table \ref{tab:table-generation-scores}, our method outperforms the EntailmentWriter in all metrics.
 The overall tree structure better matches the golden tree, where the score for Overall All-Correct metric has an impressive increase of over 300.0\%.
 Note that EntailmentWriter uses the T5-11B model, which has around 10 times more parameters than our model.

 We also show the ablation results of combining different retrieval modules with our proposed generation module on Table \ref{tab:table-generation-scores}.
 The ``\textbf{w/o iter.}'' method does not iteratively retrieve premises, relying on one-shot retrieval at the beginning of the generation.
 As for the ``\textbf{w/o iter. \& cond.}'' method, the model does not use the conditioned retrieval, only relying on the trained dense retrieval with the hypothesis $h$ as the query instead.